roth-hex-lab/roth-hex-lab.github.io/content/authors/daniel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Head
+  - Director
 ---

-Daniel is assistant professor (W2) at Technical University of Munich, Klinikum rechts der Isar and head of the HEX Lab.
+Daniel is assistant professor (W2) at Technical University of Munich, Klinikum rechts der Isar and Director of the HEX Lab.
 Before, he was Junior Professor (W1) at Friedrich-Alexander University (FAU).
 Prior to his appointments, he was senior research scientist of Prof. Nassir Navab the [Chair for Computer Aided Medical Procedures and Augmented Reality, Technical University of Munich (TUM), Germany](https://www.in.tum.de/campar/members/).
 He received his doctoral degree in Computer Science in 2019 from the [University of Würzburg (HCI Group)](http://hci.uni-wuerzburg.de/) supervised by Prof. Marc Erich Latoschik.
 His thesis focused on intrapersonal, interpersonal, and hybrid aspects of virtual reality.
 He received his Engineering Masters degree in Media- and Imaging Technology from the [University of Applied Sciences Cologne (TH Köln)](https://www.th-koeln.de/studium/medientechnologie-master_1126.php).